sjmorgan6/Mobile-Target-Tracking/README.md

 © Massachusetts Institute of Technology 2021.

 ## Motivation
 This code (primarily in Python) can be used to plan sequential low thrust maneuvers for satellites tracking a mobile target- particularly, this has been used for tracking hurricanes as in [[1]](#1), [[2]](#2), and [[3]](#3).
-This is enabled by an analytical solution for low-thrust three-phase maneuvers [[4]](#4).
+This is enabled by an analytical solution for low-thrust three-phase maneuvers (either raising or lowering orbit altitude for a drift period before returning to the original altitude to shift satellite right ascension of ascending node and argument of latitude [[4]](#4).

 ## Summary of Approaches
-Several methods for maneuver planning are included in this GitHub.
+Several methods for maneuver planning are included in this repository.
 Each of these show possible sequential maneuver solutions to achieve accesses of the mobile target at defined target locations with associated target times.
 Each essentially follow the following process:
 * targets are defined along the hurricane track, each with some _viewing window_ (i.e. the satellite should view the storm at 10/10/2010 12:00 UTC +/- 20 hours)
     * the hurricane track will be interpolated between available points to approximate its location at each point in time in the model
 * satellite(s) initialized at epoch with given initial conditions